Subscriber Opt In

 To help facilitate this, Mobile Text Alerts provides a deeplink feature that automatically tracks iMessage opt-ins.

-A deeplink looks and works like a standard website link but behaves differently depending on the user's browser, device, or operating system.
-Mobile Text Alerts provides a powerful deeplinking technology that can both identify if a recipient is capable of sending iMessages and link to a prompt to send their first inbound opt-in message to your Sender Identity.
+A deeplink looks and works like a standard website link, but behaves differently depending on the user's browser, device, or operating system.
+Mobile Text Alerts provides deeplinking technology that can identify whether a recipient can send iMessages and prompt them to send their first inbound opt-in message to your Sender Identity.

 Deeplinks used for iMessages can be generated by calling the /deeplinks/imessage endpoint with the following fields: